 - follow any storage instructions on food packaging

-Staff handling food must be supervised or properly trained.
-Your local authority's environmental health department should be able to advise you on training courses.
+You must supervise or properly train staff handling food.
+Your local authority's environmental health department can advise you on training courses.
 Find your local council in Northern Ireland.

 Take care not to cross-contaminate food.
-For example, raw and cooked food should not be stored next to each other and equipment used to handle raw food should be washed before being used on cooked food.
+For example, don't store raw and cooked food next to each other.
+Wash equipment you have used to handle raw food before using it on cooked food.

 You can reduce the risk of storing food by buying from reputable businesses which supply food that has been stored, processed and treated safely before it gets to you.